The Official Break-Up Moving Checklist

 college moving pod

-What it is: This is when a moving company delivers one or more portable storage containers to your driveway, you load your things into the container, then the company picks up the container and delivers it to either your new home or a storage facility.
+• What it is: This is when a moving company delivers one or more portable storage containers to your driveway, you load your things into the container, then the company picks up the container and delivers it to either your new home or a storage facility.

-Typically, portable storage companies like PODS or 1-800-PACK-RAT are flexible with timelines, which lets you load at your own pace.
+• Who it’s best for: Typically, portable storage companies like PODS or 1-800-PACK-RAT are flexible with timelines, which lets you load at your own pace.
 This is helpful for couples who are on decent terms and want to take some time to sort through logistics and their possessions.
 It’s also great for those making a big change via a long-distance move, as you don’t have to worry about driving, or necessarily even coordinating when you’ll arrive.
-Your stuff will just be whisked away and waiting for you, typically with monthly billing.
+And if you need storage because you’re in between homes, there’s no better option.

-Insider tips: If you’re unsure where you’ll be living long-term, get two containers!
-One can be loaded up with the essentials and delivered to a family member’s home or a short-term rental.
+• Insider tips: If you’re unsure where you’ll be living long-term, get two containers!
+One can be loaded with the essentials and delivered to a family member’s home or a short-term rental.
 The other can be kept in storage until you close on a new house or find a more permanent living solution.
 If you need help with the heavy lifting, portable containers pair super well with hourly packing and loading assistance.

 Full-service move

-If you’re able, this is best if you need support in more ways than one.
-It’s also a great fit for people who have a lot of stuff, are moving long-distance, or just want the peace of mind that comes with a full-service provider.
+• Who it’s best for: If you’re short on time or you’re dreading having to deal with the move logistics yourself, this option offers the best support.
+It’s also a great fit for people who have a lot of stuff or just want the peace of mind that comes with a full-service provider.

 • Don’t get petty: Trust me, it’s best to take the high road.
 No arguing over knick-knacks!
 It’s not worth it.

-• Get ahead of having to pick up your mail: It can be easy in our digital age to forget about this step, but it’s better to take care of this now to avoid having to pick up your mail from your ex’s place after you move out.
+• Get ahead of having to pick up your mail: It can be easy in our digital age to forget about this step, but it’s better to take care of it now to avoid having to pick up your mail from your ex’s place after you move out.

 Just because your move is behind you doesn’t mean your ex is.
 Here are some tips for moving on after moving out: